Artsakh Defence Army: Post war

-The Nagorno-Karabakh Defence Army's primary role after the conclusion of the First Nagorno-Karabakh War in 1994 is the protection of the NKR from foreign and domestic threats.
+The Nagorno-Karabakh Defence Army's primary role after the conclusion of the First Nagorno-Karabakh War in 1994 was the protection of the NKR from foreign and domestic threats.
 Though the war ended with the signing of a cease fire between Armenia, Nagorno-Karabakh and Azerbaijan and the de facto independence of the NKR, the Azerbaijani leadership repeatedly threatened to restart hostilities to retake the region.
 Violations of the cease fire along the line of contact were frequent and often resulted in the deaths of several soldiers and civilians each year.
 One of the most significant breaches of the ceasefire occurred in Martakert on 8 March 2008, when up to sixteen soldiers were killed.
 Both sides accused the other of starting the battle.
 In June 2010, new skirmishes broke out between Armenian and Azerbaijani troops along the line of contact, resulting in the deaths of four Armenian servicemen.
 Clashes in summer 2014 resulted in the deaths of six Armenian and thirteen Azerbaijani servicemen.
 On 12 November 2014, a Nagorno-Karabakh Defence Army Mi-24 attack helicopter participating in the week-long joint Armenian–NKR Unity 2014 military exercises was shot down by the Azerbaijani military, killing all three crew members.
 On 1 April 2016 large scale clashes began along the line of contact, which lasted for four days and came to be known as the Four-Day War.
 According to several sources they were the worst since 1994.
 These clashes culminated in the 2020 Nagorno-Karabakh war, in which the Artsakh Defence Army was defeated while fighting against the military of Azerbaijan and Turkey.
 Turkish President Recep Tayyip Erdogan Erdogan admitted that Turkey provided military and diplomatic backing to Azerbaijan during the fighting.
-Turkey sent 4,000 Syrian ISIS mercenaries to fight against the Armenians.
+During the war, Turkey sent a number of Syrian opposition fighters as mercenaries to fight against Armenian forces, including fighters from Sultan Murad Division and Hamza Division.

-In May 2021, President Arayik Harutyunyan announced plans to transform the Defense Army into a professional combat force.
+In May 2021, President Arayik Harutyunyan announced planned to transform the Defense Army into a professional combat force.

+It was disbanded on 21 September 2023 following the 2023 Nagorno-Karabakh clashes, as one of the conditions imposed by Azerbaijan to end the clashes.

 Structure

-The Ministry of Defence serves as the chief administrative body of the Defence Army.
+The Ministry of Defence served as the chief administrative body of the Defence Army.